sneshyba/pypchem/README.md

 5. When you're done, press the *quit* button of any browser windows associated with Juptyter.
 Back on the VM, the terminal window used to launch jupyterhub will still be busy, so you have to enter ctrl-C a couple of times to quit out of it.

-*Running Jupyterhub with bridge (autoboot previously set up)*

-The following steps are for when autoboot has already been set up; for system commands that do that setting up, see the next item.
-1. With the VM shut down, go to settings/Network and choose *Bridged Adapter* to attach to (this overrides the default, NAT).
-For a name, choose the local Wifi (or enp0s25 on the 7610).
-Then boot the VM and make a note of its IP address, using e.g. the command "ip a" in a terminal window.
-This address will appear something like *inet w.x.y.z/...* (but with numbers for w, x, y, and z).
-4. On a browser of a machine on the LAN, enter http://w.x.y.z:8000/hub/login, where the letters correspond to the VM's IP address you made a note of before, and follow the prompts.
-5. When you're done, press the *quit* button of any browser windows associated with Juptyter.

-*Setting up autoboot*

-In the VM, one adds the line *@reboot path-to-jupyterhub -f /etc/jupyterhub/jupyterhub_config.py --ip=0.0.0.0* to the boot file, using crontab:

-	sudo EDITOR=nano crontab -e

 *Running Jupyterhub with bridge (autoboot not previously set up)*

 The following steps are for when autoboot has not already been set up; you'll see that there's a lot in common with the autoboot process, but with two additional steps.